OBOAcademy/obook/docs/lesson/synonyms.md

 ### OBO modeling and synonyms

-All standardised metadata properties promoted by the OBO Foundry included in the [OBO Metadata Ontology](https://ontobee.org/ontology/OMO).
+All standardised metadata properties promoted by the OBO Foundry included in the [OBO Metadata Ontology](https://ontobee.org/ontology/OMO) (OMO).

 There are two hierarchies of synonym types of particular relevance to synonym representation: